cdelorme/system-setup/osx.md

 _These are my preferences, obviously your settings are subject to your own discretion._

-## Custom Fonts
+## custom fonts

 - [ForMateKonaVe](http://d.hatena.ne.jp/hetima/20061102/1162435711)
 - [EPSON Kyoukashoutai](http://www.wazu.jp/gallery/Fonts_Japanese.html)

 The EPSON font has been uploaded with skewed ASCII conversion, so while the font will work, its name is nearly impossible to type.
 I recommend running it through a font editor simply to adjust the name to something sensible.

-_The links for these fonts are externally hosted and may no-longer be valid.
-A copy of these will be included in a later copy of this repository._
+_The links for these fonts are externally hosted and may no-longer be valid, and I have decided to include a copy of each in this repository._

 Installing fonts can be done by opening them and clicking the install button, or you can install them locally into `~/Library/Fonts/`, or globally `/Library/Fonts`.

-## Disable Dashboard
+## disable dashboard

 I think the dashboard is a waste of space and resources and elect to disable it.
 Applications load fast enough on SSD's that micro-applications are not nearly as useful as they may have been years back.

-##### Commands
+##### commands

 _To stop the dashboard from starting by default:_